iurilandolt/FDF/README.md

 		int	endian;
 	}		t_data;

-this holds pointers to where the image we draw and the each pixel information is stored before being pushed to the screen.
+this holds pointers to where the image we draw is stored and also to where each pixels information is stored before we push the image to the window;

-with this library we can write the pixel values and coordinates to be stored in a 1D character array, the library handles the arithmetic to know where each pixel goes where, where each line ends and a new one begins etc.
+with this library we can write the pixel values and coordinates to be stored in a linear character array, the library handles the arithmetic to know where each pixel goes where, where each line ends and a new one begins etc.

-this method as opposite to changing the pixels directly in the window without waiting for the next frame, wich is really slow, is a lot more efficient, and allows us to push a complete image to the window in a single frame, here is an example of a function that allows to write the image to a t_data structure and then use the minilibx libary function: mlx_put_image_to_window().
+this method as opposite to changing the pixels directly in the window without waiting for the next frame, wich is really slow, is a lot more efficient, and allows us to push a complete image to the window in a single frame, here is an example of a function that allows us to write the image to a t_data structure and then use the minilibx libary function: mlx_put_image_to_window() to instantly push the iamge to the window.

 	void	my_mlx_pixel_put(t_data *data, int x, int y, int color) {